jakeleyhr/GetVISTA/README.md

 Coordinates saved to human_gdf5_20.35383347-35474746.annotation.txt DNA sequence saved to human_gdf5_20.35383347-35474746.fasta.txt
 ```
-Here, the transcripts in the region are printed with their strand directions indicated by the flanking '>' or '<' symbols, and the '=' symbols represent intergenic sequences.
-Partially overlapping transcripts, such as GDF5-AS-1 and GDF5-201, are shown by the presence of the '#' symbol between two two names.
-The length of the displayed intergenic sequences are approximately accurate, while genes are only represented by their printed names, regardless of size.
+Here, the transcripts in the region are printed with their strand directions indicated by the flanking '>' or '<' symbols while the '=' symbols represent intergenic sequences.
+Partially overlapping transcripts, such as GDF5-AS-1 and GDF5-201, are shown by the presence of the '#' symbol between the two names.
+The lengths of the displayed intergenic sequences are approximately accurate, while genes are only represented by their printed names, regardless of size.

 ## -all
 By default, only the exon and UTR coordinates of the canonical gene transcripts are included in the annotation .txt file, e.g: